mahabeer-dev/react-native-ui-house/README.md

 # Components included
 - **Avatar**: A versatile Avatar component with customisation of styles of image, container and text.
+- **IconButton**: A Touchable component which can be used as an Button with icon at prefix or suffix or both.
+Loading indicator with customizations and much more of a usual Button.

 # 📦 Installation
     npm install react-native-ui-house --save